 The best solution here is to either purchase a license to music or create your own EDM.
 EDMs are created using DAW (Digital Audio Workstation) software.
-Every Digital Audio Workstation is different as a result finding the one that caters to your need is important.
+Every Digital Audio Workstation is different, as a result finding the one that caters to your needs is important.

 While we cannot promise you to make the next Marshmallow, what we can certainly show you is the best DAW software for EDM.

 In this article, we have gathered the top music production software to help you create any type of beats for EDM.

 What are the best EDM software for PC?

 Adobe Audition is the pinnacle when it comes to professional Digital Audio Workstations allowing you to edit, mix, record, and even restore audio.

 Designed to deliver a polished mix with pristine sound, the Audition includes multitrack, waveform, and spectral display features that help accelerate production workflows.

 Its complex toolset is matched by step-by-step tutorial guides to ensure the perfect usage of its audio transforming capacities.